From Handcrafted to Deep Features for Pedestrian Detection: A Survey: Challenges

 \subsection{Occlusion}

-Pedestrian occlusion is a very common and challenging problem.
-For instance, 40\% of pedestrians in the Caltech dataset \cite{Dollar_Caltech_PAMI_2010} and 70\% of pedestrians in the Citypersons dataset \cite{Zhang_Citypersons_CVPR_2017} are occluded.
-Therefore, addressing the occlusion problem is crucial for improving the overall pedestrian detection performance.
-Pedestrian occlusion can be mainly divided into two different types: inter-class occlusion and intra-class occlusion.
-Inter-class occlusion occurs when pedestrians are occluded by other objects that are not pedestrians (\textit{i.e.,} trees, cars, traffic signs).
-In contrast, Intra-class occlusion occurs when pedestrians are occluded by other pedestrians.
-Intra-class occlusion is also called crowd occlusion \cite{Shao_CrowdHuman_arXiv_2018}.
+Pedestrian occlusion is a very common problem.
+For instance, 70\% of pedestrians in CityPersons dataset \cite{Zhang_Citypersons_CVPR_2017} are occluded.
+Fig. \ref{fig:challengeOcc} shows two types of pedestrian occlusions: inter-class occlusion and intra-class occlusion.
+Inter-class occlusion occurs when pedestrians are occluded by other objects (not pedestrians).
+In contrast, intra-class occlusion occurs when pedestrians are occluded by other pedestrians.

-Several methods aim to make full use of part information to suppress the negative effect of occlusion regions.
-Some methods (\textit{e.g.,} Franken \cite{Mathias_Franken_ICCV_2013}, DeepParts \cite{Tian_DeepParts_ICCV_2015}, JL-TopS \cite{Zhou_JL_ICCV_2017}, OR-CNN \cite{Zhang_ORCNN_ECCV_2018}, and PSCNet \cite{Xie_PSC_arXiv_2020}) train multiple part detectors and combine their results together.
-Some other methods implicitly make use of visible part information.
-HOGLBP \cite{Yan_HOGLBP_ICCV_2010} predicts an occlusion likelihood map.
-Based on the likelihood map, the occluded regions can be segmented and a part detector is applied to non-occluded regions.
-Noh \textit{et al.} \cite{Noh_OHNH_CVPR_2018} proposed to divide the prediction confidence by parts and leverage these parts to improve detection.
-Moreover, some recent methods (\textit{e.g.,} PDOE \cite{Zhou_Bibox_ECCV_2018}, MGAN \cite{Pang_MGAN_ICCV_2019}, JointDet \cite{Chi_JointDet_AAAI_2020}, and PedHunter \cite{Chi_PedHunter_AAAI_2020}) explicitly make use of the visible or head information to improve pedestrian detection.
-PDOE \cite{Zhou_Bibox_ECCV_2018} and MGAN \cite{Pang_MGAN_ICCV_2019} predict the visible regions of pedestrians based on visible bounding-box annotations, while PedHunter \cite{Chi_PedHunter_AAAI_2020} predicts the head regions based on the corresponding annotations.
-These methods are usually more effective for inter-class occlusion.

-To address intra-class occlusion, especially crowd occlusion, some methods (\textit{e.g.,} Repulsion Loss \cite{Wang_Repulsion_CVPR_2018} and OR-CNN \cite{Zhang_ORCNN_ECCV_2018}) propose to make bounding-boxes belonging to the same objects close together, while making those belonging to different objects farther apart.
-JointDet \cite{Chi_PedHunter_AAAI_2020} combines head detection and pedestrian detection together.
-Then, a relationship discriminating module is used to select pedestrians that match with the corresponding heads.
-Some other methods focus on the post-processing, typically using an adaptive strategy to combine the bounding-boxes together.
-Adaptive NMS \cite{Liu_AdaptiveNMS_CVPR_2019} uses an adaptive threshold according to the density of pedestrians.
-SGE \cite{Yang_SGNMS_arXiv_2019} uses a dynamic threshold of NMS for crowd pedestrian detection.
-CrowdDetection \cite{Chu_CrowdDetection_CVPR_2020} uses one proposal to predict multiple instances, and employs a set NMS to remove duplicate bounding-boxes after checking whether two bounding-boxes come from the same proposal.
+The main solution to inter-class occlusion is enhancing the features of unoccluded part and suppressing the features of occluded part.
+There are two strategies: implicit strategy \cite{Tian_DeepParts_ICCV_2015,Xie_PSC_arXiv_2020} and explicit strategy \cite{Zhou_Bibox_ECCV_2018,Pang_MGAN_ICCV_2019,Chi_PedHunter_AAAI_2020}.
+The implicit strategy usually learns multiple part detectors to cover different occlusion patterns.
+In this strategy, how to set/combine the parts is an open problem.
+The explicit strategy uses extra annotations (\textit{e.g.,} head or visible-part annotation).
+Because the extra annotations need large resource consumption, it is useful to exploit using a small number of part annotations to help occluded pedestrian detection.